mashu/ImmuneDiscover.jl/docs/src/index.md

 ```bash
 immunediscover hamming --maxdist 10 test.tsv.gz test.fasta test_hamming.tsv.gz
 ```

+### Hamming Program Parameters

+The `hamming` program accepts the following parameters:

+### Positional Arguments

+1. `tsv`: TSV file with demultiplexed data.
+2. `fasta`: FASTA file with query alleles.
+3. `output`: TSV file to save output.

+### Optional Arguments

+- `-a, --assignments ASSIGNMENTS`: Optional TSV file to save intermediate assignments.
+- `-d, --maxdist MAXDIST`: Maximum distance allowed.
+(Default: 2)
+- `-c, --mincount MINCOUNT`: Minimum cluster size.
+(Default: 10)
+- `-r, --ratio RATIO`: Minimum allelic ratio applied on cluster sizes.
+(Default: 0.25)
+- `-f, --column COLUMN`: Column with genomic sequence.
+(Default: "genomic_sequence")
+- `-u, --umi`: Indicates that UMI (Unique Molecular Identifier) is present in the read.
+- `-l, --limit LIMIT`: Limit to this number of sequences, zero means no limit.
+(Default: 0)
+- `-n, --noplot`: Disable unicode gene plot.
+This option does not have an associated type or default as it is a toggle switch.
+(Default: false)

+### Hamming output
 The output is a compressed TSV file with the following columns:
-- gene
+- gene: The gene of the allele.
-- prefix
+- prefix: The prefix sequence of the allele.
-- middle
+- middle: The sequence of the allele.
-- suffix
+- suffix: The suffix sequence of the allele.
-- count
-- allele_name
+- count: The number of reads matching the allele.
+- allele_name: The new name of the allele.
-- case
+- case: The case (donor) containing the allele.

-Here, `count` refers to the combined occurrences of `prefix`, `middle`, and `suffix` having the middle part best matching the database sequence.
+Note that `count` refers to the combined occurrences of `prefix`, `middle`, and `suffix` having the middle part best matching the database sequence.

-## Pattern
+# Pattern
 ![Pattern-Diagram](assets/pattern-diagram.png)

 This subcommand can be elucidated through the following algorithmic steps: